hejunqing/tf-char-cnn-lstm/README.md

 It is a boosting and amended version of [mkroutikov's work](https://github.com/mkroutikov/tf-lstm-char-cnn),to fix some mistakes and improve the speed.Now the training time is within 4 hours on large model, much faster than the original 20+ hours.And we can get better result at the same time.

-A simplified and neaty version called **train_sim.py** is also provided for beginners,aimed to make the whole process easy to understand.It is identical to the train.py, but in a straight-forward style.
+A simplified and neaty version called **models.py** is also provided for beginners,aimed to make the whole process easy to understand.It is identical to the model.py, but in a straight-forward style, inspired by [sherjilozair](https://github.com/sherjilozair/char-rnn-tensorflow)

 ## requirement